dymmond/esmerald/docs/en/docs/background-tasks.md

 ### Using the add_task

-Another way of adding multiple tasks is by using the `add_tasks` function provided by the `BackgroundTasks` object.
+Another way of adding multiple tasks is by using the `add_task` function provided by the `BackgroundTasks` object.

 ```python hl_lines="28-32"